sjbennett123/polarlarp/content/writing.md

 #### Schedule

-Friday, Saturday Random or unsorted.
+Friday, Saturday Random,Townsfolk or unsorted.
 If this is left blank it will go to unsorted.

 #### Weight